adamwg/elastic-phoenix/README.md

 Additionally, the task queue is in shared memory and has a limited number of task slots.
 The framework will try to split data such that the task queue is not exhausted, but this relies on the application-provided data unit size.
-If your application estimates the unit size, it is better to estimate low than high.
+The framework will increase the number of units in each split until it successfully splits all the data, allowing for applications that estimate the unit size (e.g. word count).
+Choosing a good estimate will reduce the number of iterations required to split your data.

 We have successfully run the following examples with 4GB of shared memory: